 Rights of Parties

-The provisions of this supplemental procedure shall apply equally to both parties.
+The provisions of this supplemental procedure shall apply equally to all parties.

 The [College or University] bears the burden of offering and presenting sufficient testimony and evidence to establish that the Respondent is responsible for a Title IX violation by a preponderance of the evidence.